 So it was Kavey of Kavey Eats fame's birthday and she had suggested that guests might like to contribute to the sweet buffet.
 I didn't want to arrive empty-handed but was worried that I wouldn't be able to produce anything interesting enough for a party that would be attended people who not only enjoyed their food but who were likely to be pretty good cooks too.
 It was a bit daunting.
 But I plumped for this cake as it seemed relatively easy and my previous attempts at making it have always gone down rather well.
 Deciding to bring along an iced cake on what turned out to be one of the hottest days this year (yes 30C on the first day of October) might not have been one of my wisest decisions, although I am glad to say I managed to get it there relatively unscathed.

-You will need Line two 20cm cake tins (about 9cm deep) preferably with a removable base.
+You will need to line two 20cm cake tins (about 9cm deep) preferably with a removable base.
 However, I used shallow silicone ones which actually worked quite well, although clearly in my case this became a much shallower cake.
 I have also made this cake using small loaf tins and you get a very pretty result too.

 Skill level: Medium

 250g golden caster sugar

 3 x medium eggs, separated